 Everyone has a different level of tolerance for distress, first of all.
 It’s also possible they’ve only told you some of what they’re dealing with.

-Some might point to the fact that the world is full of suffering and pain, suggesting that people with greater resilience and resolve simply “chin up” and make the best of their circumstances.
+Some might point to the fact that the world is full of people who manage tough situations, suggesting that people with greater resilience and resolve simply “chin up” and make the best of their circumstances.

 No two people respond to trauma, life challenges, and other sources of distress in the same way, and it never helps to make judgments about anyone’s internal world, lived experience, or abilities.